tlienart/FranklinTemplates.jl/README.md

 | `"just-the-docs"` | [Just the docs](https://github.com/pmarsceill/just-the-docs) | [MIT](https://github.com/pmarsceill/just-the-docs/blob/master/LICENSE.txt) | Side/Top | No |
 | `"minimal-mistakes"` | [Minimal mistakes](https://github.com/mmistakes/minimal-mistakes) | [MIT](https://github.com/mmistakes/minimal-mistakes/blob/master/LICENSE) | Side/Top | No |

-## Fixing/Adding a template
+## Modifying or adding a template

-The package now contains a few utils to make it easier to add / fix templates.
+The package contains a few utils to make it easier to modify or add templates.
+Now if it was just a bunch of fixes to an existing template, you can just push those changes to your fork and open a PR.
+If it's a new template that you're working on, you can also do that but there's a few extra things you need to do:

+1. in `FranklinTemplates/src/FranklinTemplates.jl` add the name of your template in the list
+1. in `FranklinTemplates/docs/make.jl` add the name of your template with a description in the list
+1. in `FranklinTemplates/docs/thumb` add a screenshot of your template in `png` format with **exactly** an 850x850 dimension
+1. in `FranklinTemplates/docs/index_head.html` add a CSS block following the other examples

+To locally see changes quickly, use [Changing a single template](#user-content-changing-a-single-template].
+To change all templates at the same time, use [Changing multiple templates](#user-content-changing-multiple-templates).

+### Changing a single template

 1. clone a fork of this package wherever you usually do things, typically `~/.julia/dev/`
 1. checkout the package in development mode with `] dev FranklinTemplates`